 - What are the differences between Flame Retardant and Fire Resistant Cables?

-- What is the difference between an Approved or Certificated product?
+- What is the difference between an Approved or a Certificated product?

 The Cable Academy also works with engineering and students to open a window onto one of the most fascinating and wide-reaching industries, also creating seminaries, workshops, collaborations with Universities, lectures, and publications.